JustSustainabilityDesign/savetheAI/_pages/water.md

 - In the US, **generating electricity withdraws 43.8 liters and consumes 3.1 liters per kWh** on average.[^2]

 Supply Chain Water for Manufacturing (Scope 3)
-- Manufacturing AI chips and servers use huge amounts of often ultrapure water, with low recycling rates and potential for toxic waste.
+- Manufacturing AI chips and servers uses huge amounts of often ultrapure water, with low recycling rates and high potential for toxic waste.
 - For example, **Apple reports that 99% of its water footprint comes from its supply chain**.[^2]

 ## Key Challenges
-**Lack of reporting:** There is no requirement for data centres to report how much water they are consuming.[^3][^4]
+**Lack of reporting:** There is no requirement for data centres to report how much water they are consuming.[^3]<sup>,</sup>[^4]

-**“Water positive” initiatives:** Companies such as Google and Microsoft claim to be “water positive” by 2030, pledging to return more water than they consume.[^5] [^6] However, there is little accountability or evidence to support these promises, and water replenishment often happens in different locations than where it was extracted, leaving areas experiencing water stress unresolved.[^2]
+**“Water positive” initiatives:** Companies such as Google and Microsoft claim they will be “water positive” by 2030, pledging to return more water than they consume.[^5]<sup>,</sup>[^6] However, there is little accountability or evidence to support these promises, and water replenishment often happens in different locations than where it was extracted, leaving the plight of areas experiencing water stress unresolved.[^2]

 **Carbon-water tradeoffs:** Efforts to reduce carbon emissions are often in conflict with reducing water use.[^7] For instance, solar energy in hot periods can increase water needs.